brettc/bricolage/README.rst

 Acknowledgments
 ---------------

-This evolution and development of this library has been supported through a number of grants and post-doctoral fellowships including:
+The evolution and development of this library has been supported through a number of grants and post-doctoral fellowships including:

 * `Joshua Epstein's`_ NIH Director's Pioneer Award DP1OD003874 from the Office